 Yet when most people travel, they don’t think twice about where they are plugging in their devices, even though it is most likely an oil-powered socket.

 Your excuse for not having a solar charger may be that the market is flooded with solar charging options, but I have created this guide, to help you navigate around your best options.

 One of the reasons for this sudden surplus of solar chargers is that in the last 45 years the price of solar panels has decreased more than 200 times, and the same has happened with the size.
 To give you an idea, in the 70’s it was around 100 dollars per watt, now is less than 50 cents.

-When looking at the available solar options, I realized that every type of travel has different requirements and limitations so I recommend a different solar solution for each type of travel.
+When looking at the available solar options, I realised that every type of travel has different requirements and limitations so I recommend a different solar solution for each type of travel:

 Why should you consider solar energy in your daily and travel life?

 I remember reading an article that included an estimation about how many days or weeks of sunlight that reaches our planet we needed to power all our technology for a full year: less than 1 hour.